masc-ucsc/docs/docs/pyrope/07b-structtype.md

 between both tuples.

-An issue with in-place operator is when more than one tuple has the `setter` method.
+An issue with in-place operator is when more than one tuple has the `init` method.
 If the tuples are concatenated with `...` and error is triggered, if the tuples are concatenated with `++` it does not check if methods overlap.
 Neither is the expected solution for a mixin.